Snowmass Rodeo Policy and Rules 2020

-10. All suggestions, concerns, safety issues, and COMPLAINTS must be submitted in writing, typed or printed, signed and given to the Rodeo Secretary.
-All correspondence submitted will be reviewed by the Rodeo Committee and a reply provided in a timely manner.
+10. All suggestions, concerns, safety issues and complaints must be submitted in writing, typed or printed, signed and given to the Rodeo Secretary.
+All correspondence submitted will be reviewed by the Rodeo Committee and a reply will be provided in a timely manner.
 Please be as specific as possible and include contact information.

 11. Owners of livestock must be able to show proof of current health and vaccination status to be permitted on the rodeo grounds.
 Each stock contractor and each contestant must sign a statement agreeing to provide this information at the request of the arena director.
 Additionally, all contractor and contestants' animals must meet the Snowmass Village health requirements.

 12. A list, ranking all competitors by points, is available from the Rodeo Secretary in the rodeo office.
 The point system will be awarded the money won each week.
 The Series average Champion will be determined by the most money won for each event who has competed in a minimum of 8 out of the 11 rodeos.
 It is the responsibility of each competitor to bring any discrepancy to the attention of the Rodeo Secretary to be resolved within one week of the posting, after which time all results are final.

 13. Judges are not allowed to compete in any event.